 Always active as a chamber musician, Claudia has taken part in international festivals all over the world and has collaborated with, amongst others, Antje Weithaas, Patricia Kopatchinskaja, Edward Brunner, Jeremy Denk, Vladimir Mendelssohn and Tsuyoshi Tsutsumi.

 Originally a founding faculty member, she is now co-artistic director of Alpenkammermusik in Austria, where she coaches and plays alongside students and amateurs.

 Claudia has played regularly in orchestras such as the Royal Opera House London, Mahler Chamber Orchestra, Staatskapelle Berlin, the Royal Danish Orchestra and the Philharmonia in London.
 As concertmaster she has led Camerata Bern, Deutsche Kammeracademie Neuss am Rhein and the Presteigne Festival Orchestra.

 She has recorded a CD with pianist Tanya Bannister which was selected on ArtsBeat as the ‘Pick of the Week’ by the New York Times.

 As a soloist she has performed with the Oberlin Chamber Orchestra, Kammerphilharmonie Amade and Copenhagen Chamber Soloists.

-After having completed her studies at the Yehudi Menuhin School in England, she studied at the Manhattan School of Music with Sylvia Rosenberg and subsequently with Roland and Almita Vamos at the Oberlin Conservatory, Ohio, where she received her Bachelor of Music degree.
-In 2001 she completed her postgraduate studies with Prof. Mihaela Martin at the Hochschule für Musik Köln.
+Claudia studied at the Yehudi Menuhin School, Manhattan School of Music and Oberlin Conservatory where she received her Bachelor of Music degree.
+She completed her postgraduate studies at the Hochschule für Musik Köln.